Carmer/Intro_to_turing/README.md

 How to navigate with the terminal.

-resources:
+###Resources:
-Free Engineer's tutorial.
+>Free Engineer's tutorial.
 A little dated, but good. http://freeengineer.org/learnUNIXin10minutes.html

-Git-Tower's Command Line Cheat Sheet.
+>Git-Tower's Command Line Cheat Sheet.
 Easy to read/understand http://www.git-tower.com/blog/command-line-cheat-sheet/

-Unix Toolbox.
+>Unix Toolbox.
 Advanced commands.
 Stuff you may never use or need. http://cb.vu/unixtoolbox.xhtml

 Just google it!